vlad-pbr/sensor-monitoring/README.md

 ## Assumptions

-- Usage of third-party libraries is allowed.
-Only select, widely acknowledged and trusted libraries were used.
-  The reason behind the decision is to provide a solution to some of the problems irrelevant to the task.
-For example, `pydantic` was chosen to load and validate configuration so no irrelevant bugs would occur as a result of faulty code that would otherwise have to be manually implemented.
 - Real sensors would be separate processes that yield same values to all "subscribed" validators, but for the sake of simplicity of the exercise, each sensor is an entirely separate instance.
 - Sensors can have many validators, but each validator can only validate a single type of sensor.
 The assumption here